Invariant-0/cardano-ctf/README.md

 ### Aiken compilation issues

-We use old Aiken version `v1.0.26-alpha` and `aiken-stdlib` version `1.6.0` (you can see this in `aiken.toml` files).
-As Aiken syntax changed and newer Aiken versions are [unable](https://github.com/aiken-lang/stdlib/blob/main/README.md#compatibility) to compile this, you need to downgrade Aiken.
+For the original series, we use old Aiken version `v1.0.26-alpha` and `aiken-stdlib` version `1.6.0` (you can see this in `aiken.toml` files).
+As Aiken syntax changed and newer Aiken versions are [unable](https://github.com/aiken-lang/stdlib/blob/main/README.md#compatibility) to compile this, you need to downgrade Aiken to build those validators.
+The bank series use new Aiken and stdlib versions.

 ## Scoreboard